James Florio: New Jersey General Assembly

+U.S. Representative

 In November 1974, Florio was elected to the United States House of Representatives from New Jersey's 1st congressional district, defeating incumbent John E. Hunt.
-He served from January 3, 1975, until January 16, 1990, when he resigned to take the oath of office to serve as governor.
+He served in the House from January 3, 1975, until January 16, 1990, when he resigned to serve as governor of New Jersey.

 In Congress, Florio authored the Superfund legislation to clean up the most polluted sites in the country in 1980.
 He was the author of the Railroad Deregulation Law which saved the nation's freight railroads, including Conrail.
 He was also cosponsor of the Exon-Florio Amendment, which created the Treasury Department's Committee on Foreign Investment in the United States and effectively removed Congress from the approval process on foreign takeovers of U.S. industrial concerns.
 This legislation was a factor in the Dubai Ports World controversy in 2006.

+Unsuccessful gubernatorial candidacies

+While in Congress, Florio ran for Governor of New Jersey in 1977, 1981, and 1989.
+Florio was defeated by incumbent Democrat Brendan Byrne in 1977.
+In 1981, he won the Democratic nomination, but then lost a controversial general election to Thomas Kean.
+The involvement of the Republican National Committee in the 1981 general election received significant subsequent attention, with the RNC accused of having created a Ballot Security Task Force made up of off-duty police officers to engage in voter suppression.
+The 1981 gubernatorial general election was the closest in New Jersey history, and the outcome of the election was not decided with certainty until several weeks after Election Day.